tommyettinger/IsometricVoxelDemo/README.md

 Uses [art by Gustavo Vituri](https://gvituri.itch.io/isometric-trpg).
 License says ['You are free to use all sprites in both personal and commercial projects.'](assets/isometric-trpg-License.txt), and to credit Gustavo Vituri.
+Don't use the sprites in any NFT; it isn't permitted.

 Contains a [scene2d.ui skin by Raymond Buckley](https://ray3k.wordpress.com/clean-crispy-ui-skin-for-libgdx/).
 License is [CC-BY 4.0](assets/Skin-License.txt).